 How GreenWorks 24322 does its job?

-Blowing feature is working flawlessly.
+The blowing feature is working flawlessly.
 It’s fast, powerful and yet, not too powerful.
 Being not too powerful is good because I did have one blower which was three times more powerful than this blower and I had to be very, very careful when blowing because it blew holes in my lawn and blew all sand away from my pavement gaps.

-Unfortunately, vacuum function is quite bad.
-You can forget about vacuuming wet leaves, and smaller leaves tend to get stuck near the sensor wire at discharge nozzle.
+Unfortunately, the vacuum function is quite bad.
+You can forget about vacuuming wet leaves, and smaller leaves tend to get stuck near the sensor wire at the discharge nozzle.
 But for big, dry leaves it’s okay.
 It sucks good.
-I like to blow leaves in a corner and then vacuum them or just put in a bag.
+I like to blow leaves in a corner and then vacuum them or just put them in a bag.
 It’s faster like that.